isogenous/isogenous.github.io/aboutme.md

 subtitle:
 ---

-Hobby Artist.
-Using mostly traditional media.

-Currently all things MDZS
+Currently loving all things MDZS

 More recently completely obsessed with <a href="https://www.npr.org/2019/07/18/742651647/letters-serve-to-bond-time-traveling-rivals-in-this-is-how-you-lose-the-time-war">This is How you Lose the Time War</a>

 See my <a href="/annotated-time-war">WIP annotated reference to TIHYLTTW</a>

-Maybe some Scum Villain, Shan He Ling, FGEP art in the future.